“Some changes look negative on the surface but you will soon realize that space is being created in your life for

 9.Remember, Therapy is Founded on Goodwill

-Remember that the therapeutic relationship is founded on caring and goodwill, never judgement, manipulation, competition or rejection.
-It’s important to say something if you feel this is happening as old feelings from unfinished business and past relationships will naturally – often unexpectedly – emerge in the therapy relationship.
-It is easy to confuse old, unexpressed feelings, expectations and ideas that you had for someone in the past with your therapist.
-This is called transference.
+Remember that the therapeutic relationship is founded on truth, honesty, caring and goodwill, never judgement, manipulation, competition, punishment or rejection.
+It’s important to say something if you feel something is wrong, as old feelings from unfinished business and past relationships will naturally – often unexpectedly – emerge in the therapy relationship.
+It is easy to confuse these old, unexpressed feelings, expectations and ideas that you had for someone in the past with your therapist.
+This is called transference*.
 Your therapist is trained to work with transference, so speaking openly and honestly about your feelings, annoyances, frustrations, grudges, or anything else you begin to feel towards your therapist is a crucial part of this work, whether the feelings and ideas feel ‘positive’ or ‘negative’: both are acceptable when spoken about openly and worked with in regularly attended sessions.
 Conversely, not speaking openly about such feelings will invariably cause you problems and can seriously compromise the therapy itself as unspoken feelings are often then acted out destructively.

 10. One Therapy at a Time, One Step at a Time

 Some people make the assumption that if they see a second therapist, life coach or counsellor or start reading self-help books or doing a therapy course whilst engaged in psychotherapy then this will speed up or enhance the change process: it won’t.
 All it will do is create a conflict of purposes, diffuse your energies, and undermine the endeavour, energy and integrity of the therapeutic relationship.
 So as a general rule it’s important to see only one psychotherapist at a time and to give the relationship time to work with your full commitment and attention.
 If you are frustrated, unclear or unhappy with your progress then it’s important to discuss this openly with your therapist before it becomes a problem.
 This will help you form a clear and realistic picture of therapeutic change, how it works and how long it takes.

 If you need to clarify more about what is involved in psychotherapy, counselling or personal development work, please feel free to ask during your next meeting.